phaserjs/phaser/README.md

 * You can now load in CSV Tilemaps again and they get created properly (fixes #391)
 * Tilemap.putTile can now insert a tile into a null/blank area of the map (before it could only replace existing tiles)
 * Tilemap.putTile now correctly re-calculates the collision data based on the new collideIndexes array (fixes #371)
+* Circle.circumferencePoint using the asDegrees parameter would apply degToRad instead of radToDeg (thanks Ziriax, fixes #509)

 TO DO: